Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation: Introduction

-Although the existing heterogeneous collaborative filtering methods achieve satisfactory results, they still face two key challenges: \begin{itemize} \item Different preference strengths cannot be measured by implicit data.
-Specifically, an observed interaction record (labeled as 1) indicates an interaction between the user and the item, but it does not mean the user actually likes it.
-Similarly, an unobserved interaction record (labeled as 0) does not necessarily mean the user does not like the item; it can be that the user is not aware of this item.
-Therefore, recent non-sampling strategies \cite{chen2020efficient,chen2021graph} regress each observed/unobserved interaction score to 1/0 under each behavior, which neglects the rating caused by implicit feedback and further hurts user preference learning. \item The dependencies across multiple types of behavior are various for different users and items, which results from that users' selection criteria for different behaviors are various due to user idiosyncrasy (e.g., consumption ability) and item properties (e.g., prices).
-In other words, if two behaviors' selection criteria are similar (dissimilar) for a user-item pair, they have a close (distant) relation.
-For example, in Figure \ref{fig:challenges}, Rachel is more likely to buy items that occur in her cart list than Susan.
+Although the existing heterogeneous collaborative filtering methods achieve satisfactory results, they still face two key challenges: (1) Different preference strengths cannot be measured by implicit data.
+Specifically, an observed interaction record (labeled as 1) indicates an interaction between the user and the item, but it doesn't promise that the user really likes it.
+Similarly, an unobserved interaction record (labeled as 0) doesn't necessarily stand for that the user doesn't like the item; it could be that the user hasn't been aware of this item.
+Therefore, recent non-sampling strategies \cite{chen2020efficient,chen2021graph} regress each observed/unobserved interaction score to 1/0 under each behavior, which neglects the rating caused by implicit feedback and further hurts diverse user preference learning.
+(2) The dependencies across multiple types of behavior are various for different users and items, since the selection criteria of users for different behaviors are various due to user idiosyncrasy (e.g., consumption ability) and item properties (e.g., prices).
+In other words, if the selection criteria of two behaviors are similar (dissimilar) for a user-item pair, they have a close (distant) relation.
+For example, in Fig. \ref{fig:challenges}, Rachel is more likely to buy items that occur in her cart list than Susan.
 Thus carting implies a stronger collaborative signal for Rachel rather than Susan.
-Furthermore, it requires more considerable thoughts to purchase luxuries (e.g., diamonds) than daily necessities (e.g., bananas), even if the user may often visit luxury stores.
+Furthermore, it requires more considerable thought to purchase luxuries (e.g., diamonds) than daily necessities (e.g., bananas), even if the user may often visit luxury stores.
 Thus the view behaviors indicate a stronger collaborative signal for daily necessities than luxuries.
 However, most of the recommendation models fail to capture this heterogeneity comprehensively.
-For example, MRMN \cite{zhou2019ijcai} adopts the collaborative metric learning (CML) \cite{hsieh2017collaborative} framework, which involves a triple loss paradigm that relies on a fixed margin for the different users under each behavior, limiting the expressiveness of the model seriously.
+For example, MRMN \cite{zhou2019ijcai} adopts the collaborative metric learning (CML) \cite{hsieh2017collaborative} framework, involving a triple loss paradigm with a fixed margin for the different users under each behavior, limiting the expressiveness of the model.